pmcharrison/psychTestR/inst/paper-body.md

-with many researchers adopting R as their primary programming language. psychTestR is ideal for such users, enabling them to take their existing knowledge of R and apply it to experiment design, and thereby creating a coherent pipeline for psychological data collection and analysis within the R ecosystem.
+with many researchers adopting R as their primary programming language. psychTestR is ideal for such users, enabling them to take their existing knowledge of R and apply it to experiment design, and thereby creating a coherent pipeline that integrates collection and analysis of psychological data within the R ecosystem.
-2. **Complex experiment design.** psychTestR is well-suited to complex experiments where stimulus selection is guided by online analysis of response data.
+2. **Complex experiment design.**
+Integrating data collection and data analysis allows psychTestR to support complex experiments where stimulus selection is guided by online analysis of previous response data.
 Such experiment implementations can leverage the many statistical packages in the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/), especially the